Direct financing review for U.S. operators, investors, and owner-led businesses.

 Usually not.
 Revolving structures typically charge based on the amount drawn, not just the total approved limit.

-Can a line replace an MCA?
+Can a line replace a short-term working capital loan?

 Sometimes.
 If the borrower has enough support for a revolving facility, it can be a cleaner option than repeated short-term advances.